harishmohanraj/ag2/website/docs/getting-started/index.md

 # Many agents

-It's time to move on from our simple two-agent conversations and think about orchestrating workflows containing many agents, a strength of the AG2 framework.
+Many hands make for light work, so it's time to move on from our simple two-agent conversations and think about orchestrating workflows containing many agents, a strength of the AG2 framework.

 There are two mechanisms for building multi-agent workflows, GroupChat and Swarm.

-GroupChat contains a number of built-in conversation patterns and also allows you to define your own.
+GroupChat contains a number of built-in conversation patterns to determine the next agent.
+You can also define your own.

 Swarm is a conversation pattern based on agents with handoffs.
 There's a shared context and each agent has tools and the ability to transfer control to other agents.
 The [original swarm concept](https://github.com/openai/swarm) was created by OpenAI.